RelevanceAI/RelevanceAI-readme-docs/README.md

    - Branch off the latest version that you'd like to fork from (if it is not `main`)
     ```zsh
     ❯ git checkout -b v1.0.0
+    ❯ git checkout -b v1.0.0-fix-typo
     ```
-3. Make your desired changes to the relevant Markdown/notebooks on `docs_templates`.
+3. Make your desired changes to the relevant Markdown/notebooks in `docs_templates`.
+Sync your changes.

+## 👩🏻‍💻  Adding a new guide

-4. To add new assets:
+4. To add new assets (i):
    - Add new assets to the corresponding `_assets` folder in `docs_template`.
    - Update asset links in `md` files to point to corresponding path.
 5. To add new notebooks: